cleisoncavalcanti/AZ-103-Azure-Administrator/Instructions/Labs/08 - Load Balancer and Traffic Manager (az-101-03).md

     - Location: either of the Azure regions you used earlier in this lab

-1. In the Azure portal, navigate to the blade of the newly provisioned Traffic Manager profile **az1010303-tm**.
+1. In the Azure portal, navigate to the blade of the newly provisioned Traffic Manager profile.

-1. From the **az1010303-tm** blade, display the **az1010303-tm - Configuration** blade and review the configuration settings.
+1. From the Traffic Manager profile blade, display its **Configuration** blade and review the configuration settings.

    > **Note**: The default TTL of the Traffic Manager profile DNS records is 60 seconds

-1. From the **az1010303-tm** blade, display the **az1010303-tm - Endpoints** blade.
+1. From the Traffic Manager profile blade, display its **Endpoints** blade.

-1. From the **az1010303-tm - Endpoints** blade, add the first endpoint with the following settings:
+1. From the **Endpoints** blade, add the first endpoint with the following settings:

     - Type: **Azure endpoint**